eymay/Embedded-Image-Processing/README.md

 As the register values of OV2640 and OV7670 were diferent, the values in the previously mentioned work had to be replaced.
 Some values are known from the datasheet but some are not.
-A good source of default register values is the Linux kernel [@torvalds2023Jan].
+A good source of default register values is the Linux [kernel](https://github.com/torvalds/linux/blob/master/drivers/media/i2c/ov7670.c) .
 The register values from the Kernel are used instead of the library's values.

 DMA was set to be from peripheral to memory with an increment option on